Use Neem Oil for Indoor Plants to save them from pests and diseases naturally. It gives you an organic and safe solution!

 So, what is the best alternative?
 This is where the neem oil comes to your rescue!
 Being completely natural and amazingly potent in killing most of the house pests, it does its job organically, posing no harm in any way.
 It is also safe for your kids and pets.

 Blocking the larvae from molting is the neem’s most important quality, which prevents the pests from multiplying further.
 While it doesn’t kill them instantly, they stop feeding on plants and die a slow death.

-The best part is, neem oil does not harm the plant in any way when used in the specified amount.
+The best part is neem oil does not harm the plant in any way when used in the specified amount.

 Check out some amazing neem oil uses in the garden here

 1. Neem Oil Spray for Indoor Plant Pests

 Make a solution of 10 ml neem oil in 500 ml of water and spray it on the foliage to get rid of powdery mildew.
 You can use it for any houseplant suffering from the disease.
 Make sure to shake the bottle well before use.

 You can use it on many indoor plants like Begonias, Poinsettia, Jade, Rosemary, Pothos, Kalanchoe, and African violets.